 Revenue Recognition.
+All revenue is recognized when the performance obligations under a contract are satisfied.
 Product sales are recognized when the products are shipped and title passes to independent members.
 Product sales to members are made pursuant to a member agreement that provides for transfer of both title and risk of loss upon our delivery to the carrier that completes delivery to the members, which is commonly referred to as "F.O.B.
 Shipping Point."
 We primarily receive payment by credit card at the time members place orders.
 Our sales arrangements do not contain right of inspection or customer acceptance provisions other than general rights of return.
 Amounts received for unshipped product are recorded as deferred revenue.
-Such amounts totaled \$2.0 million and \$2.4 million at March 31, 2018 and December 31, 2017, respectively.
+Such amounts totaled \$1.7 million and \$2.4 million at June 30, 2018 and December 31, 2017, respectively.
 Shipping charges billed to members are included in net sales.
 Costs associated with shipments are included in cost of sales.
 Event and training revenue is deferred and recognized as the event or training occurs.

 Additionally, deferred revenue includes advances for auto ship orders.
 In certain markets, when a member's cumulative commission income reaches a certain threshold, a percentage of the member's weekly commission is held back as an advance and applied to an auto ship order once the accumulated amount of the advances is sufficient to pay for the pre-selected auto ship package of the member.
-Such advances were \$1.7 million at March 31, 2018 and December 31, 2017.
+Such advances were \$1.8 million and \$1.7 million at June 30, 2018 and December 31, 2017, respectively.